 - Rubber non-insulated footwear

 The temperature was 31 degrees at 7:00 AM and did not get above 33 degrees until after 10:45 AM.
 When the sun finally came out, it was in the upper 30’s to low 40’s.
 While it did not rain, the wind started to blow, dropping the temperature.

-I ran a heater all day in an effort to keep them warm, but once you are cold, you are cold.
-And to top it off, gloves do not work so well for casting.
-In contrast, I was close to breaking out in a sweat because I was so warm wearing my warm layers.
+I ran two heaters all day in an effort to keep them warm, but once you are cold, you are cold.
+And to top it off, gloves do not work so well for casting or feeling the fish bite.
+In contrast, I was close to breaking out in a sweat because I was so warm wearing my layers.

 The first thing is to understand your activity.
 There is a big difference in how you dress if you are moving around upland bird hunting or hiking a trail versus how to dress if you are standing around all day in a boat or sitting still in a duck blind.